connorwstein/connorwstein.github.io/_posts/2018-08-12-Recurse-Center.md

 Some stuff that didn’t make the cut:
 - Emulate a goroutine in C
-- Go package which provides a memory allocated
 - Psuedowire support in docker - point-to-point connections between containers
 - Chrome plugin to quantify your reading habits (topic focus, word counts, etc.)
 - Blockchain for distributed consensus on shared document edits